Pacifichem 2015 Proposal Guidelines

 - Each half-day oral session should have speakers from more than one country.

-- Limits on oral presentations: Maximum of 2 invited presentations per delegate.
-Maximum of 3 presentations (invited plus contributed) per delegate.
+- Limits on oral presentations: Maximum of 2 invited presentations per individual speaker.
+Maximum of 3 presentations (2 invited plus 1 contributed) per individual speaker.
 (There is no limit on co-authorship).

 - All contributed oral papers are of 20 min duration.
 The duration of invited oral papers (e.g., 20 min, 30 min, 40 min) is at the discretion of the symposium organizers.
 However, organizers should note that shorter invited talks (e.g. 30 min) allow for greater flexibility with scheduling more speakers per session.